SpiderDave/DavePatcher/README.md

     commands
         Show this help.
 May be useful in interactive mode.

+    load <file>
+        Loads <file> and refreshes the data.

+    file <file>
+        Changes the file but does not refresh the data.

+    outputfile <file>
+        Sets the output file.
+If not set, defaults to output.nes.

     get <address> <len>
-        display <len> bytes of data at <address>
+        Display <len> bytes of data at <address>
     get hex <address> <len>
         (depreciated) same as get

     get asm <address> <len>
-        get <len> bytes of data at <address> and analyze using 6502 opcodes, display formatted asm data.
+        Get <len> bytes of data at <address> and analyze using 6502 opcodes, display formatted asm data.

     print asm <data>
-        analyze hexidecimal data <data> using 6502 opcodes, display formatted asm data.
+        Analyze hexidecimal data <data> using 6502 opcodes, display formatted asm data.

     put <address> <data>